noamz/linlam/README.md

 cabal install --lib
 ```

-The library has a few dependencies (including [data-memocombinators](https://hackage.haskell.org/package/data-memocombinators) for memoized term generation, [diagrams](https://hackage.haskell.org/package/diagrams) for diagram generation, and [combinat](https://hackage.haskell.org/package/combinat) for permutation generation).
-These dependencies should be (hopefully!) automatically resolved by cabal.
+The library has a few dependencies, which (hopefully!) should be automatically taken care of by cabal.

 # Documentation

-Not much documentation on the library for now!
-However, you can see the example sessions below for illustrations of how to use the library to do experimental lambda calculus.
+In lieu of documentation for now, please have a look at the example interactive sessions below for illustrations of how to use the library to do experimental lambda calculus.
 Also, please have a look in the [experiments](experiments) directory, which contains some standalone compilable experiments.

 For more background, you may also have a look at some of the following papers: